Trade Price Allocation Methods

 Comparison Chart

-Software and tools are designed to meet a trade manager's needs, but the manager is at all times responsible for insuring fair and equitable allocations and meeting any compliance, regulatory or legal requirements.
+Software and tools are designed to meet a trade manager's needs, but the manager is at all times responsible for ensuring fair and equitable allocations and meeting any compliance, regulatory or legal requirements.

 Standard practices may or may not be suitable for a particular manager.